Rachit-Pandey-2004/cmake-practice/readme.md

 ### About this repo :

-This is my notes while learning the cmake build tool by solving the exercise on the official site ...
+This repository contains my notes while learning the CMake build tool by solving exercises from the official site.

-*This contains explanation I felt essential while soing through the exercise*
+*It includes explanations I found essential while going through the exercises.*

-Here I took the approach of learning things the hard way
+I took the approach of learning things the hard way to gain a deeper understanding.

 - Step 1 : A Basic Starting point ✅
     - Exercise 1 - Building a Basic Project ☑️